dkoutsaidis/ASPMA/README.md

 # ASPMA
-All of my assignment python codes for the "Audio Signal Processing for Music Applications" course @ Coursera.org
+"Audio Signal Processing for Music Applications" course @ Coursera.org All of my python codes for the assignments.

 How to use
 ----------